 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Children of a member of staff

 - 4. Siblings

 - 5. \Children attending Wood Street Infant School

-- 6. Children for whom Worplesdon Primary School is their nearest school

-- 7. Any other children
+- 6. Any other children

-\ Criterion 5 will only apply to children who attend Wood Street Infant School in Year 2 and will not be applied once a child has left this school c) Mole Valley
+\ Criterion 5 will only apply to children who attend Wood Street Infant School in Year 2 and will not be applied once a child has left this school d) Mole Valley